11th Infantry Division (Pakistan): 1971 War

 Six years later, the division once again went into action in the 1971 war, and in a repeat of the experience in 1965, the Division crossed the Radcliffe Line, the international border, once more.

 106 Brigade succeeded in overwhelming the resistance of the Indian 15th Battalion, Punjab Regiment (35 Infantry Brigade, 14th Infantry Division of India) to take significant ground near Hussainiwala, thereby controlling a key dam and threatening the border town of Ferozepur.
 One of the famous features that the formation captured was the Qaisar-e-Hind Fort.

-Present
+1989 Battle of Jalalabad

+According to former Afghan General Syed Quddus, who took part in the Battle of Jalalabad and wrote about his experiences in his 2019 publication 'Hamāsa-ye Nabard-e Jalālābād', the 11th Infantry Division and two border brigades of the Pakistan Border Forces, supported the Mujahideen assault on Jalalabad with rocket and artillery fire from a distance.

+Order Of Battle

 The division is at present deployed around Lahore and has the following composition: